-Dependencies you want vendorizing should be specified in vendorize.toml. target should be a string containing the path where vendorized dependencies should be placed, relative to the directory that vendorize.toml is in. packages should be a list of strings containing the dependencies.
+Dependencies you want vendorizing should be specified in vendorize.toml. target should be a string containing the path where vendorized dependencies should be placed, relative to the directory that vendorize.toml is in. requires should be a list of strings containing the dependencies.
 Each of these strings can be anything that pip would understand, such as a package name, a package name with version constraints or an URL.
 Dependencies can then be vendorized using python-vendorize.

 For instance, suppose I want to vendorize six so it can be used from the package hello.
 The directory structure would be something like:

 - hello - __init__.py - setup.py - vendorize.toml

 vendorize.toml might look something like: